 Understand the Benefits of Family Involvement for Relapse Prevention

 Your loved one’s treatment program is designed to address all of the issues that surround their addiction.
-Over the past several months or years, their addiction has likely affected your family, and they need a strong family support system to stay strong in the face of relapse.
+Over the past several months or years, their addiction has likely affected your family, and they need a strong family support system to stay strong and help prevent a relapse.

 For this reason, you may be invited to attend family therapy sessions at the rehab center.
 While you may not struggle with addiction yourself, your attendance at these sessions helps your family to learn better ways to heal your relationship.
 For instance, you can learn how to improve your communication skills as a family so that arguments no longer occur as often.